 \section{Numerical experiments}

-As described in Section~\ref{sec:simba}, SIMBa can identify models from input-output and input-state measurements while seamlessly enforcing desired system properties such as stability or sparsity patterns.
-This Section provides numerical examples showcasing its ability to outperform traditional SI methods in a wide variety of case studies.
+As described in Section~\ref{sec:simba}, SIMBa can identify models from input-output and input-state measurements while seamlessly enforcing desired system properties such as stability or \old{sparsity patterns}prior knowledge on the state-space matrices.
+This Section provides numerical examples showcasing its ability to outperform traditional stable SI methods in a wide variety of case studies.
 It exemplifies how SIMBa can leverage Propositions~\ref{prop:generic}--\ref{prop:naive} to guarantee the stability of the identified model while achieving state-of-the-art fitting performance.
-Interestingly, our investigations hint that integrating prior knowledge, while being easy, does not impact the quality of the solution found by SIMBa in general.
+Interestingly, our investigations hint that enforcing known sparsity patterns or true values of state-space matrices\old{integrating prior knowledge, while being easy,} does not impact the quality of the solution found by SIMBa in general.
 On the contrary, it seems that domain knowledge injection can be helpful to improve performance.